seyhunak/profiler_rails/README.md

 ## Usage

-Profiler::prof("import") do
+ProfilerRails::Profiler::prof("import") do
   # your code block to profiling performance
 end

 ## Output
-Graph, Flat and Stack html formatted output on the /tmp/performance folder.
+You can find graph, flat and stack output in HTML formatted reports on the "/tmp/performance" folder.

 ## Contributing